 So back to what I was saying – Spring of 2015 I began BC.
 Within just a few weeks my hormones had gone wild and I gained a ton of weight.
 That was more than enough for me to come off to it.
 My skin began breaking out with rosacea and acne like I had never known.
 I’d never even had rosacea before.
 Frantic for answers, I began researching the link between rosacea and the pill.
 I came upon tons of forums and blogs where women were experiencing similar reactions to coming off of the pill.
 I figured maybe my body just needed time to even out.

 This isn’t a blog post about Birth Control or Lo Loestrin Fe, but I feel like all of the following are important, when looking at this as a whole.

 My hormones were the first to balance out.
-I regained control of my emotions quickly (I mean, as much control as an 18 year old girl can have over her emotions).
-The weight loss was incredibly difficult, especially for someone who’s life revolves around fitness.
+I regained control of my emotions quickly (I mean, as much control as an 18-year-old girl can have over her emotions).
+The weight loss was incredibly difficult, especially for someone whose life revolves around fitness.
 I struggled with losing the 15 lbs I’d put on in 3 weeks, for about 5 months.
 My metabolism took a lot of time to come back to normal as well.